research-ag/icrcX/icrc-84.md

 Credit balances are private.
 The above method returns the balance of the caller.

-The service is not expected to recognize the caller as an existing user.
+The service is not expected to distinguish non-existing users from existing ones with a credit balance of 0.
 If the caller is not known to the service, has never used the service before, or has never used the service for the given Token before